kuriwaki/ccesMRPrun/README.md

 cmdstanr::install_cmdstan(cores = 2)
 ```

-To avoid this, you can just not specify `.backend` and it will default
+To avoid this, you can set `.backend = "rstan"` if you have rstan
-to `rstan`.
+installed and pre-loaded.

 # Poststratification